Guide for Parents

 Our Youth Programme will focus primarily on fundamental skills which are Position and Balance (stability, balance, range of movement, centre of mass on the bike, body position) and Operation of Controls (braking, changing gears, efficiency of gears, speed control).
 Once we have got those nailed we will progress to Terrain Awareness (trail scanning, decision making) and Direction Control (cornering, angulation, rotation) and lots of other cool stuff like riding over rocks and tree roots and small drops.
 And if these Young Pinners are keen to progress further we can help prepare them for events for fun or competitively with age appropriate coaching and instruction.

-We also like to teach our young riders to respect our trails and appreciate the awesome network of people in Bike Taupo and the Taupo Mountain Bike Club that work hard to create and maintain Craters Mountain Bike Park for us all to enjoy, so every so often we may undertake some track maintenance to do our part and give back to our local mountain biking community.
+We also like to teach our young riders to respect our trails and appreciate the awesome network of people in Bike Taupo and the Taupo Mountain Bike Club and in the Hawkes Bay MTB Club that work hard to create and maintain trails for us all to enjoy, so every so often we may undertake some track maintenance to do our part and give back to our local mountain biking community.

 These sessions are an opportunity for our youth to develop some cool skills in an environment with like-minded peers, so we ask that parents keep your role in these sessions to: